Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths

-Noncoherent MIMO with temporal correlation within each fading block (instead of the constant block fading \cite{marzetta1999capacity,Zheng_Tse_Grassmann_MIMO}) has been considered in some of the recent works.
-In \cite{Morgenshtern_SIMO_correl_2013}, Morgenshtern \etal studied temporally correlated Rayleigh block-fading single input multiple output (SIMO) channel and showed that the SIMO channel can have larger degrees of freedom (DoF) than SISO channel, under some mild assumptions on the temporal correlation.
-The noncoherent MIMO with temporally correlated block fading was studied in \cite{Koliander_MIMO_correl_2014} and it was shown that the temporally correlated noncoherent MIMO can have a larger DoF compared to the constant block fading case.
+The DoF characterization has been used to study the noncoherent MIMO channel with temporal correlation within each fading block.
+In \cite{Morgenshtern_SIMO_correl_2013}, Morgenshtern \etal studied the single input multiple output (SIMO) channel with temporally correlated Rayleigh block-fading and showed that the SIMO channel can have a larger DoF than the SISO channel, under some mild assumptions on the temporal correlation.
+The noncoherent MIMO channel with temporally correlated block fading was studied in \cite{Koliander_MIMO_correl_2014}.
+There it was shown that the noncoherent MIMO channel with temporally correlated block fading can have a larger DoF than the noncoherent MIMO channel with constant block fading.

-Some works have studied noncoherent networks (with more than two nodes) for the high-$\snr$ capacity behavior.
-In \cite{Lapidoth_network}, the zero DoF result for the noncoherent MIMO with $T=1$ from \cite{lapidoth2003capacity} was extended to noncoherent networks with $T=1$.
+Some works have studied noncoherent networks (with more than two nodes) for the capacity behavior at high $\snr$.
+In \cite{Lapidoth_network}, it was shown that for noncoherent networks with $T=1$, the gDoF is zero; this was an extension of the result for the noncoherent MIMO channel with $T=1$ from \cite{lapidoth2003capacity}.
 Koch and Kramer studied the noncoherent single relay network \cite{Koch2013} and showed that under certain conditions on the fading statistics, the relay does not increase the capacity at high $\snr$.
 In \cite{Gohary_non_coherent_2014}, the noncoherent MIMO full-duplex single relay channel with block-fading was studied, and it was shown that Grassmanian signaling can achieve the DoF without using the relay.